 My time is divided between two legal areas.
 Primarily, I help with the start-up, management, and correction of employer-provided benefit plans.
 Creating and monitoring estate planning arrangements for individuals and families – from the initial meeting through to the administration of a decedent’s probate estate or trust – is the other part of my work.

 Employment benefits statutes are complex.
-Those include ERISA, the Affordable Care Act, COBRA, and tax code sections related to the IRS approval of retirement plans, along with Code Section 409A, which figures prominently in executive compensation agreement.
+Those include ERISA, the Affordable Care Act, COBRA, and Internal Revenue Tax code sections related to the IRS approval of retirement plans, along with Code Section 409A, which figures prominently in executive compensation agreements.
 On the estate planning and probate side, my fellow attorneys and experienced paralegals form a vibrant group with whom I enjoy working.

-The clients I help are businesses, institutions and other employers, both for-profit and tax-exempt, that need help navigating complicated rules and regulations while providing benefits to valued employees.
-I assist in trouble-shooting during transactions performing due diligence to identify any operational errors that need correction before an imminent closing date.
-Clients depend on my expertise to update their profit-sharing and various retirement plans to maintain compliance with IRS rules.
+The clients I help are businesses, institutions and other employers, both for-profit and tax-exempt, that need help navigating complicated rules and regulations while providing workplace benefits to valued employees.
+I assist in trouble-shooting during business transactions (for example, the sale of your business), performing due diligence to identify any operational errors that need correction before closing the deal.
+Clients depend on my expertise to update their 401(k) and other retirement plans to maintain compliance with complex IRS rules.
 I have shepherded clients through audits, inquiries and corrections with the IRS and Department of Labor.
 My goal is to find and fix your plan’s mistakes before these agencies find them for you.